AnirudhBhat/anirudhbhat.github.com/hello-automattic.markdown

 *Third*, I am a team player.
 I always try to give positive feedback during code reviews and does not nitpick on small things which really aren't important on the higher level.
 I love to work with people who show empathy and kindness.
 I have been in a situation where i understand being calm and showing kindness goes a long way.

 and why Automattic?
 All these years most of my work has been closed source except for my side projects which are available on Github.
-I really amire that all of the Automattic's android apps are open source and i also love the company's open source first approach.
+I really admire that all of the Automattic's android apps are open source and i also love the company's open source first approach.
 I also love the way the company is run, the philosophy behind it and the hiring ethics.